Rock Hill – Workers’ Compensation

 You should put your best foot forward when filing your initial claim.
 If your claim has been denied, you should certainly appeal.
 Most denied claims end up in litigation, and you need a lawyer to present your case effectively in the appeal forum.
 You may need to fight along the way, such as when you are being told to go back to work when you are not fully recovered.

 Many workers’ compensation claims will end up in a settlement agreement.
-An experienced workers’ compensation attorney can negotiate your settlement agreement to get you the most possible money.
+An experienced workers’ compensation attorney can negotiate your settlement agreement to get you the maximum possible money.

 The workers’ compensation process is not always straightforward.
 You may need extra help at a time when you are already dealing with physical injuries.